Purpose

 Breast Cancer List has become a vital and evolving community,

-and many regional and local meetings throughout each year.
+many regional and local get-togethers throughout each

 What